rebootl/website-copy/README.md

 _WIP / in development_

-script to create copies of websites including databases (mysql)
+modular script to create copies of websites including databases (mysql)

 - automatic adaption of config files for Joomla websites